Flea Allergy Dermatitis in Cats

 Treating Flea Allergy Dermatitis in Cats

-Luckily, there’s a solution to flea allergy dermatitis in cats—keep the fleas off your pet!
-The hard part about a flea infestation is that the environment must also be treated.
+However, getting rid of adult fleas on your cat is only half the battle.
 While 5 percent of the fleas in an infestation are adult fleas which can jump onto your pet and bite them, the remaining 95 percent are still in earlier life stages within the environment—eggs, larvae, and pupae.
-You must disrupt the life cycle to halt the infestation.
-Most insecticides will kill fleas but preventing reinfestation is the ongoing challenge.
+You must disrupt the life cycle to eliminate the risk of re-infestation

 Permethrin is in many flea treatments for dogs, but this medication is very dangerous for cats.
 This ingredient can cause vomiting, diarrhea, tremors, seizures, and death in cats.
 Ensure the product you use is labeled for cats!
 Do not use any product that lists permethrin as an ingredient on your cat.

-All that skin irritation and scratching can result in a secondary skin infection.
 If this is the case for your cat, your veterinarian will prescribe antibiotics to help treat the infection.
 If your pet’s skin allergy is moderate to severe, the veterinarian may also give a steroid injection or prescribe short-term steroids like prednisolone to give your pet more immediate relief.
 Steroids help reduce inflammation and can slow the immune system’s overreaction to the flea’s saliva.

 Most cats continue treatment at home.
 Hospitalization is not typically necessary, but very young, sick, or anemic animals may need to stay in the hospital for monitoring or, rarely, a blood transfusion.